Ralim/IronOS/Documentation/Settings.md

 ### Setting: Power source

-When the device is powered by a battery, this adjusts the low voltage threshold for when the unit should turn off the heater to protect the battery.
+When the device is powered by a battery, this adjusts the low voltage threshold for when the unit should turn off the heater to protect the battery from over-draining.

 On device help text:

-Power source.
-Sets cutoff voltage.
+Set cutoff voltage to protect battery over-drain.
 (DC 10V) (S 3.3V per cell, disable power limit)

 ### Setting: Sleep temp